 Applied linear regression modeling for social scientists.
 Bivariate and multiple regression, dummy variables, interactions, nonlinear relationships, indirect effects and omitted variable bias, outliers, heteroskedasticity, and mulitcollinearity; associated diagnostics and corrections.
 Use of Stata and/or SAS for dataset creation and analysis.
 Lectures and lab.
 Sophomore standing, and Soc/Community Environmental SOC/C&E SOC 360 or equivalent

-C&E SOC/SOC 365 — DATA MANAGEMENT FOR SOCIOLOGICAL RESEARCH
+C&E SOC/SOC 365 — DATA MANAGEMENT FOR SOCIAL SCIENCE RESEARCH

 Understanding the structure of different types of social scientific data, techniques for data evaluation, cleaning, documentation and visual display, merging data from multiple sources, restructuring data for analysis.